a-inacio/edt-go/docs/a-golang-primer.md

 }
 ```

-> 👉This library will assist you in common patterns dealing with time delays facilitating the usage of context propagation.
+> 👉 This library will assist you in common patterns dealing with time delays facilitating the usage of context propagation.